 Leading the Charge

 “I think of digital accessibility as ‘curb cuts,’ she says, referring to the ramps in sidewalks that allow wheelchair access.
 Digital barriers might not be as apparent, but they have a similar impact.
-For example, some people need keyboard access rather than using a mouse to interact with their computer.
-So if you have a site that you can’t use without the use of a mouse, you have created a barrier
+For example, some people need keyboard access rather than using a mouse to interact with their computers.
+So if you have a site that you can’t use without the use of a mouse, you have created a barrier for access.
+Similar to how curb cuts are utilized by lots of people, not just wheelchair users, when you make your site accessible, it benefits everyone.
+Everyone is a keyboard user when eating with their mouse hand.”

 Partners on Campus